 From 1 July 2019 super providers must cancel the insurance in any super account that’s considered inactive (ie no amounts, such as contributions or rollovers, made into the super account for 16 continuous months or more).

 Super providers must tell their customers that they’re at risk of having their insurance cancelled and give them the opportunity to elect to keep it.

-You can stop your insurance being cancelled by telling your super provider (in writing) you want to keep it.
+You can stop your insurance from being cancelled by telling your super provider (in writing) that you want to keep it.
 A written election to keep insurance must be made before the account has been inactive for a continuous period of 16 months.
 Once an election has been made, however, insurance will not be cancelled even if the account becomes inactive again in the future.